-To undertake this work the river channel on the right will be diverted away from the right bank by shifting deposited river material from the centre island to form a bund upstream.
+It is possible that deposited river material from the centre island will be shifted to form a bund upstream.
 This will separate the work site from the main flow of the river and allow machinery to work without impacting on the main channel.
+If access is secured from elsewhere, this may not be necessary.

-Rock will then be placed as required onto the face of the structure from the Herekiekie St reserve.
-It is predicted that this work will take approximately 2 weeks.
+Rock will be placed onto the face of the structure as required.
+It is predicted that this work will take approximately 3-4 weeks.

-Due to the highly visible and potentially sensitive location here the works will be undertaken with a high level of consultation, particularly with Turangatukua, DoC and fishery advocates.
+Due to the highly visible and potentially sensitive location here the works will be undertaken with a high level of consultation, particularly with Turangatukua, DoC and river and fishery advocates.
 The bridge pool itself is a renowned fishing location and will need to be retained as far as possible.
 It is not anticipated that this work will disturb the main pool itself, however the tail end of the run below may be re directed away from the right bank.